Assessment of the Solomon Sea’s dissolved iron contribution to the Equatorial Under Current

 The Solomon Sea is a semi-enclosed sea in the southwestern Pacific, characterized by complex topography, narrow straits, and highly dynamic circulation.
 Concentrations of biolimiting trace metals in the water masses transiting through the Solomon Sea are expected to change due to strong western boundary currents and turbulent mixing interacting with the surrounding islands.
 Since water exiting the Solomon Sea partly feeds the Equatorial Under Current (EUC), understanding this process is important.

-As part of the PANDORA cruise (GEOTRACES GP12), Sarthou and co-workers (2025, see reference below) analyzed 11 vertical profiles of dissolved iron (dFe) at the entrance, within, and at the exit of the Solomon Sea.
+As part of the PANDORA cruise (GEOTRACES GP12), Sarthou and co-workers (2025, see reference below) analysed 11 vertical profiles of dissolved iron (dFe) at the entrance, within, and at the exit of the Solomon Sea.
 They found that:

 • The amount of dFe enrichment within the enclosed sea was not significant in the lower thermocline and intermediate waters.